 (A) Drawing Interview ( for June Drawing show in aid of UNICEF) June 2016

 Articulating any creative practice in words is never easy and yet we have to discuss it because it is such a deep and fascinating practice.
-I honestly find it much easier to talk about others Artists work and discuss my students work than my own output.
-Yet I am fascinated by the creative process which is why I love teaching this subject so much - so yes, I will happily talk about visual language and my inspirations for drawing but I will do it with my Lecturers ‘hat on’ as that will help me be more objective.
+I honestly find it much easier to talk about other peoples work and discuss my students work than my own output.
+Yet I am fascinated by the creative process which is why I love teaching this subject so much - so yes, I will happily talk about visual language and my inspirations for drawing but I will do it with my Academic hat on, as that will help me be more objective.

 Full interview text continued here ; http://lanugofur.blogspot.co.uk